russellauron15/russellauron15/README.md

 - 🏅🏅MY SKILLS -UI/UX, HTML5, CSS, JAVASCRIPT, PHP, SQL, REACT🏅🏅
 - 👨‍🎨I LOVE DESIGN!
 I WILL BE A DESIGNER!
 When I first started my studies I already knew that this is what I want as a career .
 -  Outside of school I cook a lot, it was my first hobby and it also became my profession.👨‍🍳👨‍🍳
 - 🎮🎮I play video games too!
-My top 5 games of all time are MGS Snake Eater, God of War, Red Dead Redemption 2, Elden Ring and The Witcher 3.🎮🎮
+My top games of all time are MGS Snake Eater, God of War, Red Dead Redemption 2, Elden Ring and The Witcher 3 and DOTA2
 - 🏀🏸I'm also active in sports like Basketball and Badminton.
 - ⚡I love traveling as well the last place that I went to was Paris